swcarpentry/website/_posts/2016/01/2016-01-11-strategic-plan.md

 The Software Carpentry Foundation Steering Committee held a strategic planning meeting in August.
 In that two-day, intensive meeting, we focused on developing a long term strategic plan for the Software Carpentry Foundation.
-The process focused on identification of our stakeholders and mission.
+The process emphasized identification of our stakeholders and mission.
 It also used the results of [our community survey](http://software-carpentry.org/blog/2015/07/scf-swot-survey.html) to identify our strengths and weaknesses as well as the opportunities and threats